json-event-sourcing/pincette-json-streams/docs/aggregation_stages.md

 With this extension stage you can consume a CSV-file that resides in an S3-bucket.
 The lines are emitted as individual JSON messages.
 The first line will be used for the field names of the messages.
 The mandatory fields are `bucket` and `key`, which are the name of the bucket and the object key respectively.
 The optional field `separator` has the default value "\t".
 You must ensure the proper credentials are available, either as an IAM-role or environment variables.

+It is possible to have the stage resume from a prior interruption.
+The `eTag` must be set in that case.
+It can be retrieved from the `s3.object.eTag` field.
+The field `resumeCollection` should refer to a MongoDB collection.
+It tracks the processing state.
+It also writes the `_timestamp` field, with which a TTL-index can be made.

 The following example consumes a topic that receives all kinds of S3-events.
 It selects a bucket and the CSV-objects in it.